 The term supercritical conditions is particularly noteworthy because several years ago when we developed our cutting-edge, sealed, geothermal technology and our patent was filed and under review, we understood how cost effective our closed system technology would become if below-ground temperatures above 374°C could be reached and stored for thermal energy transfer and conversion to electric energy.
 This vision was hindered at that time by drilling equipment metallurgy experiencing difficulty at temperatures exceeding 300°C or so.

-Advancements in deep-drilling technology since that time (2007-2016) have enabled the 2nd phase of Iceland’s Deep Drilling Project, IDDP-2, in January of 2017, to reach a depth of 4,659 meters, at 427°C and 340 bars.
-This supercritical Icelandic reality proves in real time, not in tomorrow’s future, that Z Group Energy’s expectation for a closed geothermal system maintaining large, commercially viable quantities of supercritical fluid at storage temperatures maintained in a range near 406ºC, 298 bars, or above are now possible.
+Additionally, advancements in deep-drilling technology since that time (2007-2016) have enabled the 2nd phase of Iceland’s Deep Drilling Project, IDDP-2, in January of 2017, to reach a depth of 4,659 meters, at 427°C and 340 bars.
+Supercritical Icelandic reality proves in real time, not in tomorrow’s future, that Z Group Energy’s expectation for a closed geothermal system maintaining large, commercially viable quantities of supercritical fluid at storage temperatures maintained in a range near 425ºC, 250 bars, or above are now possible.
 This reality, in turn suggests as this supercritical expectation comes to fruition, the Z Group Energy closed, supercritical system is one of the most cost effective, least emission producing methods for producing electricity now available.

-It should be noted that supercritical energy investigated by Iceland’s IDDP-2 Project is further supported by Italy’s Descramble Project and Japan’s Beyond-Brittle Project.
-ZGE’s sealed system, non-partitioned flow and Exchange Chamber technology can cost-effectively provide significant efficiency improvements for all three of these projects.
+It should be noted that supercritical energy investigated by Iceland’s IDDP-1 and IDDP-2 Projects are further supported by Italy’s Descramble Project and Japan’s Beyond-Brittle Project.
+ZGE’s closed system, non-partitioned flow and Exchange Chamber technology can cost-effectively provide significant efficiency improvements for all three of these projects.

 Our cost effective, zero emissions Z Group Energy technology renders the dream of every electric car, truck and train manufacturer an economically viable reality.
 It revolutionizes the infinite possibilities of our electricity dependent – residential, commercial and industrial 21st century lives.
-Low cost, clean electricity production via the Z Group Energy sealed, supercritical, geothermal system brings every residential dream; every industrial dream; every transportation dream; every medical dream and every food processing dream across the globe into cost effective, non-polluting, economic reality… and this is why our closed, Z Group Energy sealed, supercritical, geothermal system is innovative and significant.
+Low cost, clean electricity production via the Z Group Energy sealed, supercritical, system brings every residential dream; every industrial dream; every transportation dream; every medical dream and every food processing dream across the globe into cost effective, non-polluting, economic reality… and this is why our closed, Z Group Energy, supercritical system is innovative and significant.

-Why would we as a shared civilization not reserve, conserve and utilize our precious fossil fuels for targeted purposes singularly benefited by such fuels and materials, while simultaneously utilizing a zero-polluting, cost effective electricity production method like supercritical geothermal for other applications?
+Why would we as a shared civilization not reserve, conserve and utilize our precious fossil fuels for targeted purposes singularly benefited by such fuels and materials, while simultaneously utilizing a zero-polluting, cost effective electricity production method like ZGE’s supercritical technology for other applications?